aws-observability/aws-otel-test-framework/centralized-sampling-tests/README.md

 [aws-otel-collector](https://github.com/aws-observability/aws-otel-collector/releases).
 Make sure that the collector config is configured to work with a local x-ray listener pointed to port 2000 and the docker run command exposes port 2000.
 Set up the ADOT collector with the example-collector-config file.
-Clone the ADOT Collector repo and start the collector with commands.
+Clone the ADOT Collector repo and start the Collector with commands.
 ```shell
     cd aws-otel-collector
 ```